VaradGhodake/Gitbook-Competitive-Coding-Notes/Miscellaneous/Intervals.md

 * 252 Meeting Rooms
 * 253 Meeting Rooms II
 * https://leetcode.com/problems/interval-list-intersections/solution/ <br />
+* https://leetcode.com/problems/partition-labels/ (secretly an interval problem; intervals are sorted automatically once you create because of the way we do them)

 For trivial questions, we sort based on the starting time. <br />
 https://leetcode.com/problems/non-overlapping-intervals/